✓ Updated February 2026

 All Things to Do in Maafushi, Maldives

-activityJoin a group of local fishermen for a traditional sunset handline fishing excursion.
-Experience the thrill of catching your own dinner as the sky blazes with color, and enjoy the camaraderie and stories shared under the fading light.
+activityJoin local fishermen for a traditional sunset handline fishing trip, a quintessential Maldivian experience.
+The thrill of catching your own dinner as the sky turns fiery orange and purple is unforgettable, and many operators will even grill your catch for you.

 Planning your Maafushi, Maldives adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.